Dazcam/fetal_brain_imprinting_290422/README.md

     + Check if gene is consistent with genomic imprinting which is defined as
     + At least 90% of reads map to one of the two alleles in 80% of our heterozygotes for each SNP

 **Note**: To improve performance the last two steps were run on GPU.
+There is code to run it on normal node and GPU node.

 ***